dotnet/designs/proposed/local-sdk-global-json.md

 Best match is a valid approach though.
 Can certainly see the argument for some customers wanting that.
-Feel like it cuts against the proposal a bit because it devalues `additionalPaths` a bit.
-If the resolver is switched to best match then feel like the need for `additionalPathsOnly` is much stronger.
+Feel like it cuts against the proposal a bit because it devalues `paths` a bit.
+If the resolver is switched to best match then, the need for configuration around best versus first match is much stronger.
 There would certainly be a customer segment that wanted to isolate from machine state in that case.